tiernan-farrell/icebergProject/README.md

 found/created, the algorithms will be implemented and tested using python generated data in the form of a .txt file.
 The data will be pre-processed and the algorithms will be implemented using the processed data.

+- Data Generation:
+        `dataGenerator.py` generates 10000 rows of data where each row contains 2-15 random integers from 0-9. using the command
+        ```
+        python3 dataGenerator.py > data.txt
+        ```
+        pipes the ouptut from the data generator into a usable text file

 ## Algorithms
 - BUC (Bottom Up Computation)